 What are the complications of Munchausen syndrome by proxy?

-If left untreated, this illness can result in child victims who grow up to be medically or emotionally disabled.
+If left untreated, the prognosis of this illness can be quite ominous.
+For example, it can result in child victims who grow up to be medically or emotionally disabled.
 It may even be fatal in more than 5% of cases, and more than 7% may experience either long-term or permanent injury as a result.
 Survivors of MSBP are unfortunately at higher risk of becoming perpetrators of this and other forms of child abuse as adults.

 Where can one get more information on Munchausen syndrome by proxy?

 1250 Maryland Avenue, SW, Eighth Floor